AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-4-writeup.md

 #### Argument

 This signed Diffie Hellman exhange protects from reorder, replay and modification attacks.
-An attacker intercepts either of the starting messages that setup the key the attacker will still be unable to learn the Key for the attacker will not have access to either b or a and no way to build g^(a*b) mod q.
-An attacker is also unable to reply to the inital message from Bob because attackers will be unable to sign the message.
-The attacker has no way to get access to the key and no way to trick the user or server into giving it any sensitive information.
+If an attacker intercepts either of the starting messages that sets up the Diffie Hellman key the attacker will still be unable to learn the Key.
+The attacker will have access to neither b or a and no way to build g^(a*b) mod q which is the key.
+Trying to replay messages or change the order of the messages might invalidate the Diffie Hellman key but will not give the attacker any access to the system.
+The strength of the AES-128 encryption used once a key is agreed upon prevents an attacker from modifying or learning anything from the message.

 ### T6 - File Leakage